kadensotek/SortingAlgorithms/README.md

 Custom implementations of sorting algorithms
-* Sorting array of integers
+* Sorts an Integer array and a String array
 * Implemented using generics